Jackie Evancho: Earliest assessments

-Bob Boilen of NPR wrote, "I simply couldn't believe my eyes and ears.
-Seeing Jackie Evancho sing for the first time is nearly beyond belief."
+Bob Boilen of NPR wrote, "I simply couldn't believe my eyes and ears."
 He called her voice "beyond-beautiful" when she performed "for a stunned audience at the NPR Music offices".
 A review of her 2011 Sun Valley concert stated that "Evancho transported [her audience] with pure, joyous, unaffected notes".
 Marcia Adair of the Los Angeles Times commented, in reviewing Dream With Me: [W]hat makes us feel like she will survive the journey from child star to adult performer is her magnificent sense of pitch, her natural ability to shape phrases and the ease with which she performs."
 Jon Caramanica, in The New York Times, reviewed her Avery Fisher Hall concert: "In the first half of the show Ms. Evancho often receded, but toward the end of the night she found purpose, delivering 'A Time for Us' with punch, and closing out Sarah McLachlan's 'Angel' with what felt like real yearning".
 The Wall Street Journal called Evancho's 2011 performance of the song "Angel" on the Tonight Show "moving".

 A San Francisco Chronicle review of a 2012 concert judged her singing "an impressive thing to witness, and Evancho's technical precision and enormous range only serve to make it seem less fluky", but felt that "every selection sounded alike".
 A reviewer for The Denver Post wrote that Evancho "displayed her famous combo of poise and articulation".
 A Naples Daily News review stated: "Her poise.
 Her control.
 Her range. ...
 Her voice and her performance exhausted all of the superlatives in the dictionary."
 In 2013, an Atlanta reviewer commented: "Her pure and well-formed vowel sounds touched the hearts of everyone at the concert."
 A review in The Atlanta Journal-Constitution called Evancho "awesomely talented" and "technically flawless".
 The Buffalo News reviewer wrote: "there is a poignancy to the sound of this mature voice coming out of this child.
 Her high notes are a joy."